Why We Love It

 - Databases: More than simple organization and storage of data, databases are complex tools developed with advanced design and modeling techniques.

 - Visualization: The best way to communicate data is often through graphic representation.

 - Machine Learning (ML): A subset of artificial intelligence (AI), this is the study of algorithms that automatically improve themselves with experience.
 ML is often used to make predictions based on statistics.

 What Can You Do With an MS in Data Science?

 You can have a great job.

 These are only a few examples.
 The possibilities are endless.
 You get to choose what you’ll do, and you don’t have to know what that is right now.
-Professionals with this degree have the advantage to opt for jobs in data engineering, data analysis to many other cutting edge fields that have the potential to shape the future.
+Professionals with this degree have the advantage of opting for jobs in data engineering, data analysis to many other cutting-edge fields that have the potential to shape the future.
 An MS in Data Science could give you the tools you need to do a wide variety of jobs, so you’re not committing to a career before you even finish your degree.

 Best Programs for an MS in Data Science